How Much Water Should Breastfeeding Moms Drink

 Estimated read time: 8 minutes

-Are you breastfeeding?
-Ever wonder how much water should I drink while breastfeeding?
+How much water should I drink when breastfeeding?

 Did you know that breast milk is about 90% water?
 When you are breastfeeding, it is super important to stay hydrated for yourself and your little one.